OlesNikon/playwright-testrail-reporter/README.md

 **❗ Important**: may result in longer execution time.
 - `closeRuns`: Optional, default `false`, whether to close test runs in the end
 **❗ Important**: ensure that user has permissions to close runs in TestRail
+- `apiChunkSize`: Optional, default `10`, the number of requests to send in parallel to TestRail API

 ## Usage